Yandex Cloud

 8. Click Add.

-The rules you created will appear under Security rules in the table.
+The rules you created will appear in the table under Security rules.

-15. Optionally, enable or disable the use of HTTP request information to improve machine learning models under Fine-tuning ML models.
+17. Optionally, enable or disable the use of HTTP request info to improve your machine learning models under Fine-tuning ML models.

 1. View the description of the CLI command for creating a security profile: